chrishurlburt/vue-scrollview/README.md

 ### Build

-Bundle the js and css of to the `dist` folder:
+Bundle the js to the `dist` folder:

 ```bash
 npm run build